ros2/ros2_documentation/source/Contributing/Set-up-a-new-Windows-CI-node.rst

 Make sure to also install the security plugins.

-Download the license file from our private github repository:
+Download the license file from our private GitHub repository:

 https://github.com/osrf/rticonnextdds-src/tree/30adec34dbaf1445914ff9e003640b0c50ab9969